 Land Records Shed Light on the Past

 All levels of government deal with land records documenting ownership transfers, taxation, alterations and other actions.
-In addition to documenting important rights, many of these records are valuable to family researchers.
-For example, old assessment and taxation records often offer a wealth of information about real and personal property, right down to the number of cattle and pigs on the property and the value of farm equipment.
-This sort of information can give researchers a richer understanding of the lives of their ancestors.
+In addition to documenting important rights, these records are valuable to family researchers.
+For example, old assessment and taxation records often offer information about real and personal property, right down to the number of cattle and pigs on the property and the value of farm equipment.
+This information can give researchers a richer understanding of the lives of their ancestors.

 The State Archives holds land records from county, provisional, territorial, state and federal governments.
 These cover a wide range of dates and functions.
 Examples include: